 current level of consciousness and whatever crazy thoughts that pop into my head each moment.

-it makes for a nicer view for my walk the next day.
+the garbage, since it makes for a nicer view for my walk the next day.
 Sometimes it feels nice to do my little part in paying back the city for access to a lovely little park with a hill (a big bonus in a very flat city in the middle of a flood plain).
-Sometimes it feels nice
+Sometimes

-to be kind to the Earth.
+it feels nice to be kind to the Earth.
 And sometimes I don't think much about it...
-I'm just enjoying the walk, thinking other stuff, and picking up garbage along the way (and sometimes not picking up garbage along the way).
+I'm just enjoying the walk, thinking other stuff, and picking up garbage along the way (and sometimes NOT picking up garbage along the way).

 And so it goes for every single action in my life.
 Fear or Love.
 Fear or Love.

-human beings, no matter who we are, or what we do, or whatever crazy thoughts we think up in the moment.
+no matter who we are, or what we do, or whatever crazy thoughts we think up in the moment and innocently believe.

-it will eventually go away on it's own.
+least know it will eventually go away on it's own.
 And I don't have to feel bad about thinking it.
 It's just a natural part of being "human" (an amazing thing in and of itself).
-And when I see that, and feel that, I automatically think and act more from love and less
+And when I see that, and feel that, I automatically think and act more from love

-And yet, the idea could just as easily have been motivated by fear, needing to know how much better I was than the "degenerate reprobates" who litter.
-LOL
+And yet, the idea could just as easily have been motivated by fear, motivated by my made-up anger and deeper need to know how much better I was than the "degenerate reprobates"